bwks/conftodict/README.md

 # configaudit has some helper functions for auditing config
 # helper functions return an AuditResult object
-# Their are helper functions for auditing a list of keys/values or single key/value
+# There are helper functions for auditing a list of keys/values or single key/value
 result = search_keys(config, commands)

 result.ok